Wrangler491/AA3000-DSP/asm3210/Readme.txt

 	  sign-extend the value...
 - No support for #defines yet - hopefully in the next version
 - No symbol table is created (yet)
+- The assembler skips directives such as .global and @P, so no syntax error but no code is generated either
 - Updates to the files might happen at any time.

 For bug reports, find me on a1k.org